Black Noir

-In the comic series, Noir is revealed to be a clone of Homelander, created to replace him if he ever went rogue.
-Driven insane by a lack of purpose, Noir resolved to frame Homelander for various atrocities as part of a plan to gradually drive him insane and replace him.
-However, he is ultimately killed by Homelander and Billy Butcher.
-In the TV series adaption, Noir, portrayed by Nathan Mitchell and Fritzy-Klevans Destine, is instead depicted as a brain-damaged black Supe named Earving, who is loyal to Vought CEO Stan Edgar.
-In The Boys Presents: Diabolical, Noir is depicted guiding Homelander in his early career.
-Following Earving's death in the third season finale of the main series, Kripke confirmed in July 2022 that Mitchell would portray a replacement Noir in the upcoming fourth season of the series.
+In the comic series arc Over the Hill with the Swords of a Thousand Men, Noir is revealed to be a clone of the Homelander and enhanced with Stormfront's DNA, created to replace him if he ever went rogue.
+Driven insane by a lack of purpose, Noir resolved to frame the Homelander for various atrocities as part of a plan to gradually drive him insane and replace him.
+However, after the Homelander and Billy Butcher team up to face him, he is ultimately killed by the latter.
+In the television series adaption, Noir, portrayed by Nathan Mitchell and Fritzy-Klevans Destine, is instead depicted as a brain-damaged African-American Supe named Earving, who is loyal to Vought CEO Stan Edgar.
+In The Boys Presents: Diabolical, Noir is depicted guiding the Homelander in his early career.
+Following Earving's death in the third season finale of the main series, starting with the fourth season Mitchell is portraying a replacement Noir in the series called Black Noir II.

 Appearances

 Comic book series

-In the comic series, Black Noir is depicted as a member of the superhero team, The Seven, and the only superhuman created by Vought-American who can beat Homelander in arm-wrestling.
-Until the events of the series' climax, it is implied that Homelander had raped Billy Butcher's wife, Becky, who then died giving birth to a superhuman baby Butcher had then killed.
-In Issue #40, the Boys receive a series of incriminating photos seemingly showing Homelander engaging in grisly acts of murder, cannibalism, and necrophilia against men, women, and children.
-The series eventually reveals that Homelander cannot remember either these incidents or the rape of Butcher's wife, and suggests that Homelander has dissociative identity disorder and may have sent the photographs to Butcher himself.
+In the comic series, Black Noir is depicted as a member of the Vought-American-sponsored superhero team, The Seven, and the only superhuman created by Vought-American who can beat the Homelander in arm-wrestling.
+Until the events of the series' climax, it is implied that the Homelander had raped Billy Butcher's wife, Becky, who then died giving birth to a superhuman baby Butcher had then killed, a crime actually perpetrated by Black Noir, who has been impersonating the Homelander during his free time for years.
+In Issue No. 40, the Boys receive a series of incriminating photos seemingly showing the Homelander engaging in grisly acts of murder, cannibalism, and necrophilia against men, women, and children.
+The series eventually reveals that the Homelander cannot remember either these incidents or the rape of Butcher's wife, and suggests that the Homelander has dissociative identity disorder and may have sent the photographs to Butcher himself.
 In private, Homelander shows signs of suffering a mental breakdown, talking to his own reflection in a mirror, and having bouts of nausea over the images, genuinely confused and horrified by their contents, events which a secretly watching Frenchie decides to keep from Butcher.
-Deciding he is "damned" for the acts depicted in the photos, Homelander decides to give in to any intrusive thoughts that cross his mind.
+Concluding he is "damned" for the acts depicted in the photos, the Homelander decides to give in to any intrusive thoughts that cross his mind.